Tebs-Lab/intro-to-deep-learning/04-convolutional-neural-networks/05e-object-localization-exercise.md

 * Read and prepare the Oxford pets dataset for processing with a Neural Network
 * Implement a convolutional neural network that performs object localization.
-* Implement a CNN that provides two predictions (classification and localization) by using the Keras [functional API](https://keras.io/getting-started/functional-api-guide/).
+* Implement a CNN that provides two predictions (classification and localization) by using the [Tensorflow functional API](https://www.tensorflow.org/guide/keras/functional).
-* Use a custom loss function in Keras.

 ## Exercise Notes